neumino/neumino.github.io/movies.md

-### The Witcher: Nightmare of the Wolf
+### Candyman
-*Released on 2021-08-23, vote average 7.7*
+*Released on 2021-08-25, vote average 6.1*

-Escaping from poverty to become a witcher, Vesemir slays monsters for coin and glory, but when a new menace rises, he must face the demons of his past.
+Anthony and his partner move into a loft in the now gentrified Cabrini-Green, and after a chance encounter with an old-timer exposes Anthony to the true story behind Candyman, he unknowingly opens a door to a complex past that unravels his own sanity and unleashes a terrifying wave of violence.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/J365hQpaWRw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/k-mp2j0PeeI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>